ueharaneal/What-Did-I-Do-Wrong-Survey-Application/README.md

 # quickstart
 -sign in with google
 -add credits
--when adding credits, use fake credit card number (required) input 4242-4242-4242-4242  for the expiration date use any future date and a random 3 digit code for cvs
+-when adding credits, use "4242-4242-4242-4242" for the credit card number, any future date for the expiration date, and any 3-4 digit number for the CVC.

 once the credits have been added you now have the funds to send emails.